Very generally speaking, Fringes are...

 And enterprising Fringe has been.
 Fringe performing arts festivals can now be found all over the world and, in the United States, the concept has taken off like a rocket in recent years.

 In the United States, no one organization or individual owns, controls or regulates the name “Fringe.”
 There are no national rules for how each individual festivals operate; the festivals’ content, finances and structure vary from city to city.
 Generally, however, all the festivals are committed to an open forum of expression that minimizes the financial risks for both artists and audiences.
-Fringes work hard to keep production fees and ticket prices low so that more people can participate in our festivals.
+Fringes work hard to keep production fees and ticket prices low so that more people can participate in our festivals, and freedom from centralized control has led to a whole lot of festivals to participate in.
+The United States now hosts more Fringe Festivals than any other country.

 This site was set up after a Fringe organizers’ meeting in 2008.
 It’s designed and maintained by the staff of the Minnesota Fringe Festival in Minneapolis-St. Paul; content is contributed by all the Fringes that participate in the producers’ meeting.
 Just so’s you know.
 If you got any questions, shoot ’em our way.